DakaraProject/dakara-server/README.md

 export DJANGO_SETTINGS_MODULE="dakara_server.settings.production"
 ```

-Note that with the development settings preset, the database is an SQLite file named `db.sqlite3`, which is located in the current working directory.
+Note that with the development settings preset, the database is an SQLite file with the default name `db.sqlite3`, which is located in the current working directory.

 ### Using Django commands